One fire. One cauldron. And suddenly, cooking regains something essential.

 That's 30 recipes engraved on wood, designed for outdoor cauldron cooking.

-What the Culinary Trilogy contains
+What the Culinary Trilogy Contains

 The Trilogy includes:

-- 30 double-sided recipes engraved on wood
+- 30 recipes engraved on wood, double-sided

-- 3 kits of 10 cards each
+- 3 boxes of 10 cards each

 - Recipes designed for cast iron cauldrons